Enchappolis/TheMealDBExample/README.md

 The app has several limitations.
 - It uses a deployment target of iOS 15.
 Newer iOS versions simplify navigation with features like NavigationStack, navigationDestination, and router pattern.
 - The app simulates a restaurent app.
 The images in a restaurant menu rarely change.
 Therefore the app uses image caching to improve performance.
   But there needs to be a way to refresh the cached images.
-In a production app, it could be done by checking the date or by providing an refresh property in the json response.
+In a production app, it could be done by checking the date or by providing a refresh property in the json response.
   In this app, it is done by doing a pull-to-refresh.
 - The API documentation does not specify the data type of each value in the json response object.
   It was therefore assumed that all data types are of type String.